gregejankowski/Site-Starter-AURA-/README.md

 **Update an Existing Site**

-The package also allows for updating an existing site for theme, page templates, and CSS.

-1. To use the same Theme Layouts (e.g., Help Center, Search, Login Wide) as Site Starter (AURA) open your site and change the Theme Layout within Experience Builder under Settings / Theme / Change Theme.
-Your original theme is still available.
+*Warning* - This will completely overwrite the existing site (all pages and theming).

+1. Go to Workspace / Administration / Settings / Change Template.
+2. Select *Site Starter (AURA)*.
+3. Add the site *Name* and site *URL* (optional).
-2. Complete the site configuration steps
+4. Complete the site configuration steps.

 ## Site Configuration